roboticsgroup/roboticsgroup_gazebo_plugins/README.md

     - link (Required)

-      A **string** specifying the name of the link to be disable.
+      A **string** specifying the name of the link to be disabled.
 It should be a valid sdf (not urdf) link.

 ###Hoping to add more plugins....